texfaq/texfaq.github.io/FAQ-mfptutorials.md

 PDFLaTeX documents, with an emphasis on how to use appropriate fonts for any text or mathematics.

-Hans Hagen (of CONTeXT fame) offers a MetaPost tutorial called MetaFun (which admittedly concentrates on the use of MetaPost within CONTeXT).
+Hans Hagen (of ConTeXt fame) offers a MetaPost tutorial called MetaFun (which admittedly concentrates on the use of MetaPost within ConTeXt).
 It may be found on his company's
 ['manuals' page](http://www.pragma-ade.com/general/manuals/metafun-p.pdf).

 Another MetaPost tutorial in English is: